 Choose safe foods

 Surprised by some of the foods?
-Read more here for other foods that are unsafe for Fido, like cherries, avocado, spinach, and more.
+Read more here for other unsafe foods for Fido, like cherries, avocado, spinach, and more.

 If your dog eats something hazardous, consult with your vet or an animal poison control center.
 You may need to induce vomiting and watch for signs of abdominal pain.